acamaras0/Birdnest-Project/README.md

 *A rare and endangered Monadikuikka has been spotted nesting at a local lake.*
 *Unfortunately some enthusiasts have been a little too curious about this elusive bird species, flying their drones very close to the nest for rare photos and bothering the birds in the process.*
-*To preserve the nesting peace, authorities have declared the area within 100 meters of the nest a no drone zone (NDZ)*
+*To preserve the nesting peace, authorities have declared the area within 100 meters of the nest a no drone zone (NDZ).*

+**Birdy** is a drone surveillance website, that displays the contact informations and the drone informations of all the pilots that entered the NDZ

 ### Stack